loopat/CarND-Traffic-Sign-Classifier-P2/.gitignore/Traffic_Sign_Recognition.md

 Because the type of this function's return is tensor, so I turn the tensor to numpy.ndarray for the input of LeNet.

+\*And then, I used CLAHE for the gray images.

-\*Then, I normalized the image data, so that the data has mean zero  and equal variance.
+\*Finally, I normalized the image data, so that the data has mean zero  and equal variance.

 I used (pixel - 128.0)/128.0 to realized this and the values after normalized will be in the scope [-1,1]